mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 | `Curve Locus` | Loci replace curve parameters in GH2.
 Do not use numbers to identify points on curves, use a curve locus. |
 | `Surface Locus` | Loci replace surface uv-parameters in GH2.
 Do not use numbers to identify points on surfaces, use a surface locus. |

 The use of enumerations as inputs is fairly common in GH2 and has been implemented via the `Integer` parameter along with presets.
 The `inputs.AddEnum(...)` method provides a shorthand for adding an integer parameter with registered presets.
-For an `Enum` to be used in this way it must derive from the `System.Int32` type, and ideally it provides detailed descriptions and a unique colour for each value.
+For an `Enum` to be used in this way its underlying type must be `System.Int32`, and ideally it provides detailed descriptions and a unique colour for each value.
 Below is the partial code for the `DistanceMetric` enumeration, which for each item provides a `UiInfo()` and `UiTint()` attribute, and for some items even a `UiName()` attribute to override the name as shown in the GH2 UI.

 ```cs
 public enum DistanceMetric